 Theoretical Framework

 The foundation of any counseling journey begins with a theoretical framework of the counselor.
 How this framework develops can be a fluid process as the counselor grows personally and professionally.
 Carl Rogers (1959) illustrated this when he likened the theoretical framework growing out of the cultural and personal soil of the counselor.
 The “soil” from which my theoretical framework has developed is distinctly Christian.
 Since God is the one who made us, He is the One who knows us the best.
 Therefore, any model must integrate first with Scripture.
 Where the Bible is silent, a theoretical model can help with understanding.
+Three models I draw on in my counseling are (state these).

 Cognitive-behavioral therapy is the theory that I believe integrates best with a Biblical worldview.
 Tan (1987) highlights that this model focuses not just on eliminating symptoms but of progressing in holiness.
 This model, like myself, affirms that individuals develop beliefs, or schemas, about themselves or the world around them.
 Understanding of this development can come from the Developmental, Individual-Difference, Relationship-Based (DIR) model (Greenspan, 2007).
 Additionally, an understanding of the physical qualities of the brain in this development and schema process can be framed by the Interpersonal Neurobiology model (Siegel, 2001).
 Thus, the theoretical model that I use is an eclectic one.
 However, Fielder (1950) showed that there are proven similar outcomes across the many theoretical models.
 These different models help illustrate where problems come from, how to integrate the different aspects of the individual, and how to facilitate change.